ArlBiern/dashboard_p/README.md

 ## How to run the project?

-In the project directory, you can run:
+In the project directory, you can run (after installing all packages - npm install):

 #### `npm start`